 The Disappearing Opera Star

 Liberty Hall is home to yet another resident spirit that is tied to the home.
-A Spanish opera singer that disappeared on the grounds of the home in the early 1800s.
+A Spanish opera singer who disappeared on the grounds of the home in the early 1800s.
 She was said to be attending a grand party at the hall in 1805.
 She was last seen walking the gardens in the direction of the river but never came back.
 Many believe she was abducted.
 Whatever her fate, her ghost seems to be attached to the last place she was seen alive, as a dark-haired woman is seen running through the gardens with her mouth frozen open in a silent scream.

 A Spectral Soldier